morganwildermuth/dotfiles/README.md

 Using a specific coding language version
 * use rbenv or pyenv, don't try to manage it yourself.
 Gets nasty quick.
+* If you're using rbenv and zshrc, then make sure you also find the correct pip path (`which pip3`) and add `alias pip=/usr/local/bin/pip3` to ~/.zshrc

 Accessing iCloud Files between Macs
 * `vim ~/Library/Mobile\ Documents/com~apple~CloudDocs/Desktop`